shashfrankenstien/vscode-krusty/README.md

 # vscode-krusty README

-This is the README for your extension "vscode-krusty".
+This is the README for extension "vscode-krusty".
 It contains VSCode syntax highlighting for [krusty-lang](https://github.com/shashfrankenstien/krusty-lang.git)

 ## Features